Investing

 Peer To Peer Lending

-Think banks are the only ones who can lend people money?
-These days, you can be your own bank and earn some decent passive income too by getting into something called P2P (peer to peer) lending.
+Think only banks can lend money?
+Today, you can become your own bank and generate solid passive income through P2P (peer to peer) lending.

 making money with passive income